kaieshax25/kaieshax25/README.md

 - 💞️ I’m looking to collaborate on impactful solutions.
 - 📫 You can reach me at kaieshax25@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I created my first game in middle school.
 It was monopoly inspired with some unique tweaks.
+My peers loved it.
 Did I always win?
 Yes.
 Yes, I did.

 <!---
 kaieshax25/kaieshax25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.